quornian/diskplan/README.md

 - create directory entries with fixed names, or variable entries matching regular expressions
 - define and reuse schema sub-trees
-- with multiple roots, create and traverse symlinks into other stems
+- with multiple rooted stems, create and traverse symlinks into other stems

 ## Quickstart